Projective reflection groups of finite covolume: Lemmas

-Let $P$ be a Coxeter polytope with facet set $S$, and let $S'\subset S$.
-We say that $S'$ \emph{defines a face of $P$} if one of the equivalent conditions below is satisfied: \begin{enumerate}[(i)] \item there is a face $f$ of $P$ (potentially $\varnothing$ or $\Int P$) such that $S' = S_f$; \item the following system has a solution in $V$:
+\begin{defn} Let $P\subset\P(V)$ be a Coxeter polytope with facet set $S$.
+We say that a subset $S'$ of $S$ \emph{defines a face of $P$} if one of the equivalent conditions below is satisfied: \begin{enumerate} \item there is a face $f$ of $P$ (potentially $\varnothing$ or $\Int P$) such that $S' = S_f$; \item the following system has a solution in $V$: